FREQUENTLY ASKED QUESTIONS

 Is there a way for me to track my athlete or automatically post updates to social media?

 The Nationwide Children’s Hospital Columbus Marathon & 1/2 Marathon is once again featuring real-time race tracking by providing Live Results via our partner RTRT.me.
-Please check out all the details here.
+Details and updated links will be available approximately 6 weeks prior to the event.

 We understand this is frustrating, but our cutoff date is established for a number of reasons.
 Most notably, it takes a full six weeks to assign bib numbers and then order, print, and attach timing chips to thousands of runner bibs.
 Once our race numbers are assigned and our participant data confirmed, that information must also be shared with a number of partners, including our race photography company, our results company, and our “RTRT” (real time race results) team.
 This totals 500,000 data cells!
 Every single change made after September 8th must be done manually and risks compromising the integrity of the data for all runners.